XrizZ/BRDF/Readme.md

 Figure 3: Building the Skeleton 2

 We built the frame out of 0.8cm scantling timber, 0.5cm for the cross beams respectively.
 For the bended beams we used a laser cutter to cut thin layers of artificial wood, since these layers are too thin to hold their own weight over the length of more than 30cm, we glued 3 of them together to create a very solid structure.
-The template for the bended beams can be downloaded from this page in the <a href="download.html">Downloads</a> section.
+The template for the bended beams can also be found in this repository.
 The template also already includes slots for the LED legs.
 Only a fraction of them is used by our 16 leds, this however makes the frame easily extensible.
 All beams are glued together making it a very rigid structure.
 The frames dimensions are built so that the calibration scheme of the laser scanner slots perfectly into place.

 <a href="Website/img/skeleton.JPG"><img src="Website/img/skeleton_t.jpg" width="475" /></a>